 In this guide we'll be covering dangerous goods class three flammable solids a little more in depth.

-Dangerous goods class five oxidizing agents and organic peroxides are broken up into two divisions depending on specific danger of the material.
+Dangerous goods class four flammable solids are broken up into three divisions depending on specific danger of the material.

 4.1 These are regular flammable solids that are any type of the following materials:

 - Desensitized Explosives - Which when dry are explosives in class one, but instead are shipped with sufficient water or other suppressant to suppress explosive properties.

 - Self reactive materials - Which are materials that are thermally unstable and can undergo a strongly exothermic decomposition (giving off heat).

 - Generic types - Which are self-reactive materials that range in detonation, heat, violence, and several other properties.